 Emphasis is shifting to standards that assess passenger comfort in order to address the coming automated driving era.
-The standard defining general test conditions on ride comfort promoted since FY2020 is currently at the DIS stage and should be ready for publication fairly soon.
+The standard defining general test conditions on ride comfort promoted since FY2020 have been published.
 The candidate as the next theme is a standard on tests that evaluate motion sickness.
 Generally, the driver who can forecast vehicle motion more easily is less likely to experience motion sickness while passengers who have difficulty forecasting motion are more susceptible to feeling motion sickness.
 Since everyone in the vehicle becomes a passenger in automated driving, causing less motion sickness is likely to be an important product feature.
-WG2 is collecting information from motion sickness experts in FY2021 with the aim of formulation a standard on a motion sickness indicator and test method.
+WG2 continues to collect information from motion sickness experts in FY2021 with the aim of formulating a standard on a motion sickness indicator and test method.
+Additionally, Germany submitted a proposal to formulate safety guidelines for a steer-by-wire system as an ADS/ADAS device.

-Road vehicles - Vehicle

-dardization themes ISO Number Content

-General conditions for page le dynamics test methods - Part 3: passenger cars ride comfort tests DIS 15037-3 Standardizes general test conditions for ride comfort
+Main wor k items of WG2 WG2 Standardization themes ISO Number Content 1 Road vehicles - Vehicle dynamics test methods - Part 3: General conditions for passenger cars ride comfort tests Standardize and issue general conditions for passenger car ride comfort tests